EchoApeiron/echoapeiron.github.io/_posts/2020-10-19-Jellyfin Initial.md

 title: Jellyfin, Setting up the Server
 ---

 Recently I learned about a server application called Jellyfin.
 A media server replacement that really aims to compete with the likes of Plex.
 I have been a Plex user for some time and even have a life time subscription.
 Plex being so simple to use with such a community it made the choice hard.
-So why were some reasons I went ahead and deployed a Jellyfin server for testing:
+So why were some reasons I went ahead and deployed a Jellyfin server:

 1. It's Opensource
 2. Full Control to You the Admin